Deferred Enforced Departure

 Travel Outside the United States

 If DHS provides travel authorization as a benefit of your DED, you must file for advance parole if you wish to travel.
 Advance parole gives you permission to leave the United States and return during a specified period.
-To request advance parole, you must file Form I-131, Application for Travel Document.
+To request advance parole, you must file Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records.

 If you leave the United States without first receiving advance parole, you may no longer be eligible for DED and may not be permitted to reenter the United States.